pcaversaccio/createx/README.md

 ## Tests

-For all tests available in the [`test`](./test) directory, we have consistently applied the [Branching Tree Technique](https://twitter.com/PaulRBerg/status/1682346315806539776).
+For all (fuzz) tests available in the [`test`](./test) directory, we have consistently applied the [Branching Tree Technique](https://twitter.com/PaulRBerg/status/1682346315806539776).
 This means that each test file is accompanied by a `.tree` file that defines all the necessary branches to be tested.

 **Example ([`CreateX._guard.tree`](./test/internal/CreateX._guard.tree)):**